sroberts/sroberts.github.io/_posts/2015-01-06-2015-professional-goals.md

 title: 2015 Professional Goals
 ---

-It's important to have goals, and put them out there to be held accountable.
+The start of the year is a time for goals and plans.
 I've give it some thought and want to put mine out there for two reasons:

 - To be held accountable.
 I know a couple people who may read this and chide me a bit for not keeping up.
 I can use that.
-- In the hope that some people may join me.
-Hopefully that'll be clear.
+- In the hope that some people may join me in a couple of my goals.

 ## Goal 1: Read one technical book a month